 Click here and copy this list into the Comment Moderation box.

 Settings / PERMALINKS / Common Settings - Check ‘Custom Structure’ and copy/paste this:

 On the left menu, under Plugins / click Installed

-If you didn’t follow steps 3 & 6, you might overuse 1&1 server’s cpu by activating all plugins at once and you’ll get “ERROR 500 – Internal Server Error” message (which basically means you are using too much of their allocated memory).
-If you did get “ERROR 500″ message and can no longer access your blog’s Dashboard, follow these steps:
+If you’ve tried to activate all the plugins at once, and got an “ERROR 500 – Internal Server Error” message (which basically means you are using too much of 1and1′s allocated memory) this means you can no longer access your blog’s Dashboard, follow these steps to fix this:

 a.
-Using FileZilla or any other FTP client – rename the “plugins” folder on the server side (right side) to a different name (doesn’t matter what).
+Using FileZilla – rename the “plugins” folder on the server side (right side) to a different name (doesn’t matter what).
 The plugin folder is under the /wp-content/plugins

 b.
 Login to YourDomain.com/wp-admin – that will reset your blog with no active plugins.

 c.
 Using FileZilla or any other FTP client, rename the plugin folder back to – plugins

 d.
 Login to your YourDomain.com/wp-admin again and this time, activate the plugins one by one (or go back to make sure you follow steps #3 & #6 of this guide).